Fanatics and Faithful

 Actions

 Multiattack.
 The knight makes three Blessed Blade attacks.
-It may replace two attacks with a use of its Inspiring Commander or Spellcasting.
+It may replace two attacks with a use of its Pommel Strike, Stay in Formation, or Spellcasting.

 Spellcasting.
 The knight casts one of the following spells, using Wisdom as the spellcasting ability (spell save DC 14):